 You need to specify a benchmarkDirectory (relative to the working directory).
-The best solution of each Solver run and a handy overview report will be written in that directory.
+A benchmark report will be written in that directory.

-It's recommended that the benchmarkDirectory is a directory not committed to source control and not cleaned by your build system.
+It's recommended that the benchmarkDirectory is a directory ignored for source control and not cleaned by your build system.
 This way the generated files are not bloating your source control and they aren't lost when doing a build.
 Usually that directory is called local.